Click here for the home page

 A statue of Hemiunu, Khufu's nephew, vizier, and foreman in charge of building the Great Pyramid.

 In front of each of the three large pyramids at Giza are smaller pyramids.
 We believe they were for IV dynasty queens, but no inscriptions or artifacts have been found to identify who was buried in them.
 However, the most interesting queen's burial was that of Khufu's mother, Hetepheres, and she was buried not in a pyramid, but in a simple shaft grave next to Khufu's monument.
-When discovered in 1925, the grave had the world's oldest furniture, made of gilded wood; also present was a stone chest containing the queen's internal organs, but the sarcophagus, like that of Sekhemkhet above, was sealed and empty.
+When discovered in 1925, the grave had the world's oldest furniture, made of gilded wood; also present was a stone chest containing the queen's internal organs, but the sarcophagus, like that of Sekhemkhet, was sealed and empty.
 This has led to the idea that Hetepheres was buried in a more impressive tomb originally, but it was robbed and her mummy was destroyed, so the order was given to rebury what was left in a secret location.
 As for the sarcophagus, it looks like the tomb guards pulled a fast one, putting an empty box in the grave while telling Khufu not to worry about anything.
 Since it does not look like Khufu inspected the new grave, we think they got away with their trick; no doubt the king would have been greatly dismayed to learn that his mother's body had been lost, because that meant she would be gone from the next world as well as this one.

-The labor and resources consumed in building the pyramids of Giza must have bankrupted the country, for nobody after Khufu built on such an extravagant scale.
-His son Khafre (Chephren) built his pyramid next to Khufu's, but he cut corners by making it a little smaller and putting fewer passages inside it.
-Khafre also gets credit for building the famous Great Sphinx nearby, a symbol of the king's power which has the body of a lion and the head of a pharaoh, but now it appears that he merely put his name on somebody else's work (a recent study of the sphinx showed signs of water erosion, which only would have happened if it stood when Egypt was a wetter country than it is today).
-People who think the sphinx has the head of a woman are mistaken.
+Djedefre was followed by his brother Khafre (Chephren), who was ambitious enough to build his pyramid next to Khufu's, but he cut corners by making it a little smaller and leaving fewer passages inside it; by putting it on a higher elevation, he created an illusion that his pyramid was the larger of the two.
+Khafre also gets credit for building the famous Great Sphinx nearby, a symbol of the king's power which has the body of a lion and the head of a king, but recently it has been suggested that the Sphinx is older than the pyramids, and Khafre merely put his name on somebody else's work.
+People who think the Sphinx has the head of a woman are mistaken.

-Khafre's successor, Menkaure (Mycerinus), raised the third pyramid at Giza, but scaled it down so that it was only one third the size of the first two.
+Khafre's son and successor, Menkaure (Mycerinus), raised the third large pyramid at Giza, but scaled it down so that it was only one third the size of the first two.
 He may have done this because the cost of conscripting and feeding the workers had gotten too high, but Egyptians remembered him as a kind and pious king, while they called Khufu and Khafre tyrants.
-The last king of the dynasty, Shepseskaf, didn't even try for a small pyramid, but set up for himself an old-fashioned mastaba at Sakkara.
-He may have been an opponent of the cult of Ra, which was now identified with the pyramids; note that there is no "Ra" in the name of Shepseskaf.
-If that was his intention, he failed.
-The V dynasty (2367-2241 B.C.) saw a return to pyramid building, with impressive temples and obelisks, all dedicated to Ra.
+Menkaure died before his pyramid was finished, and left no son to succeed him.
+We now believe that the most powerful person at the end of the IV dynasty was Khentkawes I, a daughter of Khafre and sister of Menkaure.
+Khentkawes gained her exalted status by being the mother of the next two kings, Shepseskaf and Userkaf.

 Top of the page